Frequently Asked Questions

 A: We prefer to evaluate our candidates in their totality rather than by any single measure.

-Q: I'm a foreign applicant.
+Q: I'm an international applicant.
 Are there any special requirements for me?

-A: For full consideration, applications that include undergraduate transcripts from non-U.S. schools must also include a professional interpretation/evaluation of the relevant transcripts.
-A failure to include such an evaluation may result in an incomplete application that cannot be evaluated.
-Applicants for whom this requirement poses a financial burden may seek guidance from the chair of the admissions committee.
+A: For full consideration, applications that include undergraduate transcripts from non-U.S. schools must also include a professional interpretation/evaluation of the relevant transcripts from Educational Credential Evaluators (ECE) from https://www.ece.org.
+Missing such an evaluation may result in an incomplete application and a delay in committee’s decision.
+Applicants with a specific question should contact the Graduate School for clarification.